KatamariJr/dwelling-of-duels-scripts/README.md

 for results.
 The rightmost checkbox when checked will consider the votes to be weighted in the case of song reviews.
 6. click `Save Results`.
 This writes to the `results.json` file in the `/votingSource` directory
 7. copy and save the text content from the left page to a notepad file so we can post it later
+8. correct any "ARTIST" fields in the `results.json` that didnt auto fill.
-8. copy the `results.json` file created in the last step back to `/tagSubmissionFormSongs`
+9. copy the `results.json` file created in the last step back to `/tagSubmissionFormSongs`
-9. update any incorrect tags for songs by running the server mentioned in `Tagging New Submissions` above.
+10. update any incorrect tags for songs by running the server mentioned in `Tagging New Submissions` above.
-10. run `make tagResultsWithLyrics` in `/tagSubmissionFormSongs`
+11. run `make tagResultsWithLyrics` in `/tagSubmissionFormSongs`
-11. copy all the songs from `newSongs` over to the generator's correct dodarchive directory
+12. copy all the songs from `newSongs` over to the generator's correct dodarchive directory
+13. spot check all the tagged MP3 files and make corrections if needed